jeanreye4/starwars-api/README.md

   when it does not make sense in the context of your application to have full CRUD on one model).
 - Have its own repository under your GitHub account (do not fork this repo).
 - Be deployed to Heroku (we will have a lesson on this later this week).
-(THIS IS REQUIRED)
-- Have good, clean Javascript code.
+- Have good, clean JavaScript code.
 Only include comments for documentation, and don't include any non-functional code.
-Use the auto-formatter regularly!
 - Demonstrate a good commit history.
-- Have well-documented API routes.
-You can do this in your Readme, or using Swagger or apidoc (see below).
+- Have well-documented API routes in your README file.

 The above are minimum requirements.
 If you want some extra inspiration, try one of these ideas: